JulienBez/TitleFetcher/README.md

 ## MovieFinder

 This is a very simple script that allows us to download, read and extract titles from [IMDb non-commercial datasets](https://developer.imdb.com/non-commercial-datasets/).
 Since those datasets are said to be updated daily, the number of collected titles may vary.
-To use it, go to **MovieFinder** folder and use the following command :
+To use it, go to **MovieFinder** folder and use the following command:

 ```
 python movieMain.py